+One additional intersection, Redland Road at Anchor Way, meets the city's criteria for study but was not analyzed in the original TIS or the Addendum.
+The TIS and Addendum, however, provide sufficient information at adjacent intersections that the absence of an operational analysis in the TIS is not a serious deficiency.
+A project to upgrade this intersection is included in Oregon City's Transportation System Plan (TSP).
+Additional discussion of this intersection is included in the Recommendations section of this letter.

-- 2. Traffic Counts.
+2. Traffic Counts.
 Most of the traffic counts were conducted in January 2017 and May 2017.
 Some intersections were counted during 2015 and 2016 but were adjusted to 2017 conditions based on the difference observed at nearby intersections to account for regional growth during the intervening period.
 The adjustments appear adequate to account for base year 2017 conditions at the intersections in #1, above.
 Traffic counts were conducted during the AM and PM peak periods.
-The base year traffic volumes appear reasonable. - 3.
-Trip Generation.
-The TIS presents information on trip generation under both current and proposed zoning.
+The base year traffic volumes appear reasonable.

+3. Trip Generation.
+The TIS and Addendum #1 present information on trip generation under both current and proposed zoning.
 Under current county zoning, the engineer calculated 8 AM peak hour trips; 11 PM peak hour trips; and 104 total weekday trips.

-Under the proposed zoning, the engineer calculated trips from the construction of 533 new single-family dwellings and 49,000 square feet of neighborhood commercial establishments.
-The trip generation rates were taken from the Institute of Transportation Engineers' Trip Generation Manual 9th Edition.
-The engineer calculated the neighborhood commercial development using the trip generation rate for shopping centers using ITE land use code 820.
-He accounted for internal trips (those that remain within the zone, and passby trips for the neighborhood commercial area.
-The engineer calculated the combination of residences and neighborhood commercial would produce 393 AM peak hour trips; 542 PM peak hour trips; and 5,712 total weekday trips that need to be accounted for on the major street network.
+The original TIS based the trip generation of the 4.5 acres of neighborhood commercial using the trip rates for 49,000 square foot shopping center using rates taken from the Institute of Transportation Engineers' Trip Generation Manual - 9th Edition.
+The Oregon Department of Transportation objected to this classification.
+In response, the applicant's engineer calculated the neighborhood commercial development five specific land uses individually.
+In Addendum #1, the engineer calculated the trip generation from 1) a 25,000 square-foot supermarket, 2) a 2,000 square foot convenience market, 3) an 8,000 square-foot pharmacy, 4) a 5,000 square-foot high-turnover restaurant, and 5) a 2,000 square-foot fast-food restaurant.
+For these land uses, the engineer used appropriate rates from ITE's Trip Generation Manual.
+He accounted for internal trips (those that remain within the zone, and pass-by trips for the neighborhood commercial area.

-The Oregon Department of Transportation has raised concerns that the amount and type of development analyzed for the neighborhood commercial area does not represent the reasonable worst case development scenario.
-Further analysis of a more intense development scenario for the 4.5 acres of neighborhood commercial land will be necessary to fully assess compliance with the Transportation Planning Rule.
+As presented in Addendum #1, the engineer calculated the combination of residences and five individual land uses in the 4.5-acre neighborhood commercial would produce 538 AM peak hour trips; 679 PM peak hour trips; and 7,406 total weekday trips that need to be accounted for on the major street network.

+ODOT staff has raised concerns that the methodology used by the applicant's engineer underestimates the total traffic impact by using reductions for both pass-by trips and internal trips.
+In response to ODOT's concern, the applicant is proposing a trip cap based on the values cited above.
+The use of a trip cap, as proposed in the conditions of approval, require the applicant to undertake an additional analysis showing compliance with the Transportation Planning Rule if the proposed development exceeded the specified level.
+This analysis would be required to assess compliance with the Transportation Planning Rule.